eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 - (int) match:(NSArray *)cards
 {
-    int score = 0;
+    // score is primitive local so is stack allocated int score = 0;

     // if ([[card contents] isEqualToString:[self contents]]) {

-    // We only use "dot notation" for calling the getter/setter of properties for (Card *card in cards) {
+    // We only use "dot notation" for calling the getter/setter of properties!
+    // Although you can use it to send a message with 0 args to any object it is
+    // bad form to do so.
+    for (Card *card in cards) {
         if ([card.contents isEqualToString:self.contents]) {
             score = 1;